Clicky

 It was also only recently that Kawasaki even came back with a stand-up model and not only that, brought the first 4-stroke stand-up.

 • The last reason would be cost.
-You can get a stand-up jet ski for about the price of a mid-range sit-down jet ski.
+You can get a stand-up watercraft for about the price of a mid-range sit-down model.
 You could even get a Sea-Doo Spark or Yamaha EX for cheaper and get more features.
 It’s not fair to compare the two, but to the average customer, the sit-down jet ski is the better deal.

-My general recommendation is to go with the sit-down jet skis.
-The people wanting the stand-up jet skis are already in the sport and won’t need me to tell them to get one.
+My general recommendation is to go with the sit-down watercraft.
+The people wanting the stand-ups are already in the sport and won’t need me to tell them to get one.

-You’ll find a sit-down jet ski better all around, especially for families.
+You’ll find a sit-down better all around, especially for families.
 You can carry more cargo and pull tubes where a stand-up can’t do either.

 Unless you race them or want the thrill of a stand-up jet ski, there is no good reason to get one.
 The sit-down watercraft have won the battle in the end.